stephane-caron/mc-lmpc-walkgen/cones/README.md

   downward pointing as the point is repulsive.
 Move the green box around to see the link between VRP on feasible contact forces.

+Note that both cones are derived in the Pendulum Mode of the equations of motion, where the angular momentum at the center-of-mass is kept constant.

 <img src="illustration.png" height="350">